-Once upon a time, travelers bought airline tickets from a local travel agent and the physical tickets were mailed to their address.
+In yesteryear, travelers would buy airline tickets from a local travel agent and the physical tickets were mailed to their address.
 These days, you almost always have to use an electronic ticket; it can cost up to $20 for the privilege of getting an airline ticket in the mail, although some travel agencies will still mail you tickets.

 How eTickets Work

-These days, when you purchase a flight online, you're buying an eticket -- a ticket that's stored online.
-Airline and travel agency sites will walk you through the purchase process and it's super easy to follow -- after you've selected your flight online, you'll be prompted to pay with a credit or debit card.
-The screen will then present you with your payment confirmation receipt, your eticket, and your itinerary.
+These days, when you purchase a flight online, you're buying an eTicket, or a ticket that's stored online.
+Airline and travel agency sites will walk you through the purchase process, and it's super easy to follow.
+After you've selected your flight online, you'll be prompted to pay with a credit or debit card.
+The screen will then present you with your payment confirmation receipt, your eTicket, and your itinerary.
 Many travelers print the eTicket and itinerary or make sure they're saved together in their email for easy access.

 What to Bring to the Airport